softworkz/embyuserwiki/Hosting-Settings.md

 You'll need two things:
 * A domain that supports TXT records
-* A ssl certificate
+* A ssl certificate (PKCS #12)

 #### Get your domain
 Sign up for a free domain of your choice.
 You could use [Freenom](https://my.freenom.com/) or [Dynu](https://www.dynu.com/en-US/).

 #### SSL certificate
 We will now create Let's encrypt ssl certificates and add it to your domain.
-Here is a free service to helps with this [SSL for free](https://www.sslforfree.com/).
+Here is a free service to help with this [SSL for free](https://www.sslforfree.com/).
 1. Enter your domain on the site. i.e. yourdomain.com and create a free SSL certificate
 2. Select Manual Verification (DNS) > Manually verify domain.
 We now have 2 TXT records (step 2 on the SSL for free website).
 We will copy back the TXT records to the domain provider.
 Leave the SSL for free page open.
 We will come back to it.
 ![](https://i.imgur.com/kh19ZgR.jpg)